-This paper, therefore, is intended to be broadly shared among the membership of the Academy and its sister organizations.
-In preparing this discussion paper, the Committee recognized that there is likely a wide range of experience and opinion within the profession concerning the nature of actuarial models and the various roles actuaries play in selecting and applying them.
-However, the Committee believes that actuaries working in all types and areas of professional practice can benefit from reading and considering the concepts and suggestions contained in this paper.
-The Committee is not advocating any mandatory practices beyond those required by the Code, the ASOPs and the Qualification Standards for Prescribed Statements of Actuarial Opinion (Qualification Standards).
-By sharing the thoughts of several experienced actuaries, the Committee encourages each actuary to give appropriate consideration to the concepts and suggestions contained in this paper.
-Ultimately, however, each actuary must decide how to fulfill professional responsibilities in this area.
+This paper, therefore, is intended to be broadly shared among the membership of the Academy and other actuarial organizations.
+In preparing this discussion paper, the committee recognized that there is likely a wide range of experience and opinion within the profession concerning the nature of actuarial models and the various roles actuaries play in selecting and applying them.
+However, the committee believes that actuaries working in all types and areas of professional practice can benefit from reading and considering the concepts and suggestions contained in this paper.
+The committee is not advocating any mandatory practices beyond those required by the Code, the ASOPs, and the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (U.S. Qualification Standards or USQS).
+By sharing the thoughts of several experienced actuaries, the committee encourages each actuary to give appropriate consideration to the concepts and suggestions contained in this paper.
+Ultimately, however, each actuary must decide how to fulfill their professional responsibilities in this area.